Elle (magazine): History

 In 2011, Hearst Corporation reached a €651M deal with Lagardère to purchase the rights to publish Elle Magazine in fifteen countries, including the United Kingdom, Italy, Spain, Russia, and Ukraine.
 Lagardère, which struggled in the international market in the 2000s, retained the rights to the French edition and would collect royalties from the international editions.
 By retaining ownership of the Elle brand in France and through licensing forms in 25 countries, Lagardère remained "the guarantor of brand consistency".
 The strategic decisions on Elle concerning the countries managed by Hearst would be "taken in close consultation" with Lagardère.

-Elle Brazil was the first commercial magazine in the world to have a transgender model on its cover, with Lea T. in December 2011.
-The Brazilian edition had also discovered transgender model Valentina Sampaio and had put her on the cover before French Vogue.
-Elle printed special collectors' covers for their September 2016 issue, and one featured Hari Nef, the first time an openly transgender woman had been on the cover of a major commercial British magazine.

-In April 2018, Lagardère Group sold Elle France to Daniel Křetínský via his holding company, Czech Media Invest (CMI), parent of Czech News Center.
-Lagardère continues to own the Elle brand in France and internationally by granting a "license for the exploitation of magazines".
+In April 2018, Lagardère sold Elle France to Daniel Křetínský via his holding company, Czech Media Invest (CMI), parent of Czech News Center.
+Lagardère, as a subsidiary of Bolloré family-owned Louis Hachette Group, continues to own the Elle brand in France and internationally by granting a "license for the exploitation of magazines".

 At the end of 2021, Elle announced that all global editions would ban fur from their pages as of 1 January 2023, citing "a really great opportunity to increase awareness for animal welfare, bolster the demand for sustainable and innovative alternatives and foster a more humane fashion industry."